gymnasium/CMS/_events/2017-06-21-creativity_and_design_systems.md

 ---
 <p>
-We’re excited to have Brad Frost of Atomic Design and Sophie Shepherd of GitHub join our Academic Director Jeremy as he leads a conversation about creativity, design systems, and their paradoxical relationship.
+We’re excited to have Brad Frost of <cite>Atomic Design</cite> and Sophie Shepherd of GitHub join our Academic Director Jeremy as he leads a conversation about creativity, design systems, and their paradoxical relationship.
 </p>
 <p>
 Prepare to cover a lot of ground—from usability and efficiency to flexibility and innovation.